 Cover Level

-Comprehensive cover costs more than accident-only but covers the hereditary and illness conditions Bengals are most prone to.
-The gap between comprehensive and accident-only is typically $28 - $46/month for a Bengal.
+Comprehensive cover costs more than accident-only but includes hereditary conditions and illness.
+The difference is typically $25 - $38/month for a Bengal in Australia.

-Practical ways to manage your Bengal cat's insurance and health costs.
+Practical ways to manage your Bengal's insurance and health costs in Australia.

 1